15 surprising facts you didn’t know about holiday favourite ‘Love Actually’

 Joe Alwyn Auditioned to Play Sam

 The scene in the movie when a lovestruck Sam goes running through the airport to say goodbye to his young love?
-The Favourite actor, who just happens to be dating Taylor Swift, Joe Alwyn revealed he auditioned to play the famous role.
+The Favourite actor, who just happens to be dating Taylor Swift (and was in the recent TV adaptation of Sally Rooney’s Conversations With Friends), Joe Alwyn revealed he auditioned to play the famous role.
 “It meant that I got time off of school to go to this audition, so I went to it,” he said.
 “I didn’t get it in the end, obviously, but I remember meeting Hugh Grant and [writer-director] Richard Curtis, and sitting down and reading some scenes.”
-The role eventually went to Thomas Brodie-Sangster, who was just 13, while Keira Knightley was only four years older, a fact that managed to shock the internet.
+The role eventually went to Thomas Brodie-Sangster, who was just 13, while Keira Knightley was only four years older, a fact that still manages to shock the internet year on year.

 Four plotlines were cut from the film